 "Super"-Majority: Will a Legislative “Supermajority” Change the NYS Political Dynamic in 2021?

-The New York State Legislature is a mere two seats away from establishing a “supermajority” or two-thirds margin of Democrats to Republicans, in both chambers.
+The New York State Legislature is a mere two seats away from establishing a Democratic “supermajority” or two-thirds margin in both chambers.
 This could significantly change the political dynamic in Albany and affect lobbying strategies, and an override of a governor’s veto would now become more possible when lobbying on a bill.

 As we all know, it takes a simple majority in both the Senate and Assembly to pass a bill and send it to the governor for final action.
 The governor then has 10 days either to sign the bill into law, or veto it.
 However, under the New York State Constitution, a two-thirds “supermajority” vote, in both houses of the legislature, can pass the bill into law in spite of the veto.
 The Assembly already has a supermajority of Democrats (106 out of 150 seats) and will likely maintain that margin going into the fall elections.

 With seven incumbent Republican senators retiring (four of them hailing from competitive legislative districts) it seems a real possibility that Democrats can increase to a Senate supermajority--42 out of 63 seats in the fall.
 If that happens, with both houses of the legislature under two-thirds Democratic control, the balance of power in Albany could shift from the governor to the legislative branch, as the legislature would no longer need the governor’s approval to pass bills into law.
 At a minimum, it will certainly decrease the power of the Republican minority conference.